 This is a utility command for releasing the job and user who holds a cluster-wide lock on a specified artifact.
+It is deprecated and has been replaced with RLSCSELCK.

 Name: Enter the name of the object to display a lock for.